 On the issue of marriage, the Pope said last April that it is the “icon of God’s love for us” and must be always protected.

 “Indeed, God, too, is communion: The three Persons of the Father, the Son and the Holy Spirit have always lived and live forever in perfect unity,” he explained.
 “And this is the mystery of marriage: God makes married couples into one existence.
 The Bible uses a strong term: It says one ‘flesh’ only, so intimate is the union between man and woman in marriage. … Married life is beautiful and must be protected always.”

 Opportunity for Laypeople

-Christine McCarthy, who comes from Sydney, Australia, hopes that as many of the faithful as possible will organize a novena.
+McCarthy, from Sydney, Australia, hopes that as many of the faithful as possible will organize a novena.